DOLPHINS OF THE KELP

 The project is funded by the Darwin Initiative through UK Government

-The Falklands near-shore waters host a unique community of Commerson’s (Cephalorhynchus commersonii - Picture 1) and Peale’s (Lagenorhynchus australis) dolphins that exhibit a sympatric co-occurrence and apparent year-round reliance on coastal kelp forests.
-Despite both species being recognised as of conservation concern under international, regional and national plans relatively little is known about their populations or biology and hence vulnerability to anthropogenic threats.
+The near-shore waters around the Falklands islands host a unique community of Commerson’s (Cephalorhynchus commersonii) and Peale’s (Lagenorhynchus australis) dolphins that exhibit an apparent year-round reliance on coastal kelp forests.
+Despite both species being recognised as of conservation concern under international, regional and national plans, very little is known about their populations or biology and hence vulnerability to anthropogenic threats.

-Whilst offshore surveys have been conducted by Joint Nature Conservation Committee, inshore studies has been limited to voluntary cetacean reporting, cataloguing of historical strandings and the small-scale Darwin Challenge pilot study that is the genesis of this project.
-This lack of data on which to base management decisions has been recognised as a major threat to effective conservation and restricts inclusion into on-going national spatial planning initiatives and inshore ecosystem-based fisheries assessments.
+Whilst offshore surveys have been conducted by the Joint Nature Conservation Committee, inshore studies has been limited to voluntary cetacean reporting, cataloguing of historical strandings and a small-scale Darwin Challenge pilot study (documents).
+This lack of data on which to base management decisions has been recognised as a major threat to effective conservation and restricts inclusion into on-going national spatial planning initiatives and inshore ecosystem-based fisheries assessments

 The aim of the Dolphins of the kelp project is to establish baseline data on the abundance, distribution, natural history and genetic diversity of the Falklands inshore cetacean populations to provide a scientific basis for conservation and ecosystem-based marine management initiatives.
 The project will be delivered through three complimentary work programmes: 1.
 Island-wide transect survey; 2.
 Focal study based on photo-identification; 3.
 Genetic diversity and local population structure, three study areas were chosen:

 - Island-wide suvey

 - Genetic study

 The project begun in mid-2016, is operative since the last 20th of October 2016 and it is expected to last until September 2018.